TheCSharpAcademy/CodeReviews.Challenges.BreweryAPI/README.md

 4. Run the database migrations to create the required tables.
 5. Build and run the application using `dotnet run`.
 6. Access the API endpoints using the Swagger UI, a tool like [Postman](https://www.postman.com/), or through your preferred client.

-## Contributing

-Contributions to the BreweryAPI project are welcome!
-If you have improvements, bug fixes, or new features to suggest, please create a pull request with a clear description of the changes.

-## License

-The BreweryAPI project is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it according to the terms of the license.